redis/node-redis/README.md

 `client` will emit `drain` when the TCP connection to the Redis server has been buffering, but is now writable.
 This event can be used to stream commands in to Redis and adapt to backpressure.
-Right now, you need to check `client.command_queue.length` to decide when to reduce your send rate.
-Then you can resume sending when you get `drain`.
+Right now, you need to check `client.command_queue.length` to decide when to reduce your send rate and resume sending commands when you get `drain`.

 ### "idle"